FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 Again, we have not only gained readability compared to a version with two nested loops that I skipped here but execution will also be much faster since specialised algorithms based on hash tables are applied beneath the abstraction.

-Another often encounter that is deeply woven into Python is *configuration* via a Python module.
-Libraries like Sphinx, Python's setuptools and many others use actual Python module in order to configure certain settings.
+Another often encounter that is deeply woven into Python is configuration via a Python module.
+Libraries like Sphinx, Python's setuptools and many others use actual Python modules in order to configure certain settings.
 While this allows for utmost flexibility, their configuration files are often hard to read and error-prone.
 An declarative approach for configuration is the usage of a markup language like for instance [YAML][].
 Using YAML files to configure a Python program has several advantages.
 Firstly, any decent editor is able to parse it and therefore will warn you about syntax errors.
 Secondly, the